lmorg/murex/docs/GUIDE.syntax.md

 Some builtins support an optional bang (!) prefix.
 These are similar to the bang operator in some languages where bang will perform a boolean `not`.
-However in _murex_, builtins prefixed with a bang will perform the opposite functional task rather than logical operation.
+However in Murex, builtins prefixed with a bang will perform the opposite functional task rather than logical operation.

 For example `out: hello world -> !match: world` would return no results as the `!match` builtin will look for strings that **don't**  match "world" (rather